Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

+Within this designated proposal it asking to move from traditional programming to low code/no code paradiagram
 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*